-Atoms are very tiny objects that make up the world around us.
+Atoms are tiny objects that make up the world around us.
 They are about a hundred thousand times smaller than a human hair and way too small to be able to see!
-Atoms come in differnet types, which we call Elements: Oxygen, Gold and Carbon are all examples of different Elements.
+Atoms come in different types, which we call Elements: Oxygen, Gold and Carbon are all examples of different Elements.

 For a long time, scientists believed that Atoms were the smallest, simplest objects that existed, but now we know that atoms are actually made up of three even smaller objects - Protons, Neutrons and Electrons.

 These three particles each have a different role in the Atom.
 The Protons and Neutrons are found in the nucleus at the centre of the Atom.
 Protons have a positive charge, and repel each other.
 It is difficult to get Protons too close to one another, so Neutrons are packed in between the Protons.
 Neutrons are neutral and have no charge.
 The role of the Neutrons is to stop the Protons from getting too close to one another.
 Because Protons are positive, they will repel other positive Protons; the Neutrons are added into the Nucleus to keep the Protons further away from each other so that the entire nucleus is not ripped apart.

 The number of Protons in an Atom tells us what type of Element it is – every element will have a different number of Protons.
 If you add or remove a Proton from an Atom, then it will become a different Element.
 Neon has 10 Protons and is a gas; add one more Proton and you will form Sodium, which is a metal.

 In the picture below, you can see Protons and Neutrons in the middle of the Atom and Electrons around the outside.
 Electrons have a negative charge, opposite to the Protons.
 Normally an Atom will have the same number of protons and electrons, so that its total charge is zero.

 The Element below is an Atom of Lithium, which has 3 Protons, 4 Neutrons and 3 Electrons.